How to Stop a Dog from Barking: 7 Methods That Actually Work

 Method 2: Desensitization (Alert Barkers)

 If your dog barks at the mail carrier, skateboards, or passersby: expose them to the trigger at a distance where they notice but don't react.
 Reward calm behavior.
 Slowly decrease distance over multiple sessions.
 This is the most durable fix for alert barking.
+If your dog specifically targets people they do not know, our guide on stopping reactivity and barking at strangers covers the reactive-dog protocol in detail.

 Method 3: Extinction (Demand Barkers)